YShu7/YShu7.github.io/_posts/2019-10-27-Recognition.md

    In each boosting round:

-   - Find the weak classifier that achievesthe lowest *weighted* training error.
+   - Find the weak classifier that achieves the lowest *weighted* training error.

    - Raise the weights of training examples misclassified by current weak classifier.